nellie-allsop/nellie-allsop/README.md

 - 👀 I’m interested in tech for good, UX and accessibility
 - 🌱 I’m currently learning how to make my portfolio site stand out using next.js and tailwind
 - 💞️ I’m looking to collaborate on sites for not-for-profits, especially on a voluntary basis
 - 📫 How to reach me?
-Drop me a message via nellie.allsop@gmail.com
+Drop me a message via nellie.allsop@gmail.com or connect with me on LinkedIn